Interoperable-data/automate-va/ERA_KG.md

 ## Shared Ontology for Verified Permissions

 The Agency proposes to/is asked by its stakeholders to work together efficiently.
 To that end, it has been working and sharing a common vocabulary and ontology to store the open data in its Registers.
-To enable advanced collaboration regarding [Authorisations, Approvals and other verified Permissions](https://linkedvocabs.org/data/VPADoc/doc/index-en.html), an ontology will be made available in order to commonly store the work in these processes, while strictly following the legal obligations regarding confidentiality.
+To enable advanced collaboration regarding [Authorisations, Approvals and other verified Permissions](https://w3id.org/vpa), an ontology will be made available in order to commonly store the work in these processes, while strictly following the legal obligations regarding confidentiality.

 > [!TIP]
 > The linked Ontology is a draft proposal and we invite the stakeholders to collaborate on its completeness.
+We will currently focus on providing a common vocabulary regarding EC Certificates & Declarations, whereby we maximally reuse other ontologies.